miroslavkrysl/wilycat/README.md

   - Clean and intuitive UI
   - [Less is more](https://en.wikipedia.org/wiki/Less_is_more), [worse is better](https://en.wikipedia.org/wiki/Worse_is_better)

+## Architecture

+This outlines the architecture used for this project, viewed from multiple levels.

+### Code

+The code adheres the principles of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) while maintaining the Java/Spring-like component oriented design for services and their interfaces.
+This enables a decent level of complexity, modularity and testability.

 ## Technology Stack

 - Rust language for everything possible